webarch-coop/ansible-role-matmo/README.md

 If a superuser username, password and token authentication string are provided (these can be sorted encrypted using Ansible vault on the Ansible controller) then this role can also be used to add Matomo user accounts and sites using the Matomo API.

-To add a Matomo user account include this role with tasks from `user_present.yml` and then these files will be used:
+To add a Matomo user account include this role with tasks from `user_present.yml` and then the tasks in these files will be run:

 ```